R-E-C-A-L-L-Foundation/Autonomous-Continuous-Development-ACD-Standard-Specification/TEMPLATE_SUMMARY.md

 ---

 **Powered by the ACD Standard v1.0**
-© 2025 Timothy Deters / R.E.C.A.L.L.
-Foundation
+© 2025 Timothy Deters / The RECALL Institute for Autonomous Continuous Development